Transferring All Songs from iPhone to USB Drive

 By default, iTunes is a good way to organize the content of your iTunes library, and it gives you control over its files such as music, TV shows, movies, photos you want to take with you on your iPhone.
 However, there are quite a few drawbacks with using iTunes application, and one that might drive you crazy is it doesn't allow you to sync music and selected playlists from multiple iTunes libraries with your iPhone.
 This means that if you've used a different laptop or desktop to sync your iPhone in the past, proceeding to sync your iPhone with the secondary computer will erase and replace all previous music files you had on your device from the first place.

-iTransfer — Add Any Types of Music to iPhone from Computer Hassle-free without iTunes
+iTransfer — Add Music to iPhone from Computer Hassle-free without iTunes

 What can iTransfer do for you: